 Battery duty cycle refers to the approximate number of recharges it can be “cycled” through before the battery will no longer hold a charge.
 Duty cycles can be 500 charges but will vary depending on the core battery composition.

 It should be noted that while a lithium ion battery does not have “battery memory”, the capacity of the battery will diminish over time as you progress to the end of it’s life expectancy.
 This means you do not have to fully discharge the battery before charging it like you do with many other rechargeable battery types.
 You can also use it from the get go without first taking it home and throwing it on the charger, assuming it has a charge left when you receive it.

 The battery identifier described above tells a basic story on what the battery can handle, but for

-an ecigarette,and more notably modders, one of the most important ratings is the maximum discharge rate.
+an ecigarette,and more notably modders, one of the most important ratings is the maximum continuous discharge rate.
 The maximum discharge rate became more prevalent when vapors started building their own coils.
 With the natural progression of things, our extreme inner drive to produce more vapor, and sub-ohm (< 1.0 ohm) resistance coils, we are dancing dangerously close to the physical limitations of lithium ion batteries.